redhatdemocentral/rhcs-destinasia-rules-demo/README.md

   $ ./init.sh IP
 ```

-If for any reason the installation breaks or you want a new JBoss BRMS installation, just remove the project apac-destinasia-rules-demo entry in the OpenShift console and re-run the installation.
+If for any reason the installation breaks or you want a new JBoss BRMS installation, just remove the project rhcs-destinasia-rules-demo entry in the OpenShift console and re-run the installation.

 Should your local network DNS not handle the resolution of the above address, giving you page not found errors, you can apply the following to your local hosts file: